 Whether you are a consultant, academic, researcher or everyday employee, you're probably familiar with collaboration, but you may not be familiar with tools for virtual collaboration.
 Although these tools are being used more frequently due to COVID-19, acclimating ourselves to these tools will help far past this pandemic.
 Virtual collaboration tools are vital for remote work, global companies, and new models of business.

 ON THE MARK is fortunate because we're able to adapt our organization design work into virtual settings.
-Planning for virtual work does require more upfront thinking, but we see it as a labor of love.
-Regardless of whether you're involved in organization design work, it's clear that virtual tools are needed to support people’s ability to thrive and connect.
+Planning for cross-functional collaboration in a virtual setting does require more upfront thinking, but we see it as a labor of love.
+Regardless of whether you're involved in organization design work, it's clear that online collaboration tools are needed to support people’s ability to thrive and connect while working remotely.

-Two such tools that are standing out as the top options for virtual collaboration are MURAL and MIRO.
-While nothing can replace face to face connection and interaction, we've found these tools to be the best at facilitating virtual work and collaboration.
-MURAL and Miro are very similar with slight variations in functionality, templates, and features.
+Two such tools that are standing out as the best tools for virtual collaboration are MURAL and MIRO.
+While nothing can replace face-to-face connection and interaction, we've found these tools to be the best at facilitating effective collaboration amongst remote teams.
+MURAL and Miro are very similar, with slight variations in functionality, templates, and features.

-MURAL may be the best choice for you.
+For the consultant, MURAL may be the better option of the two collaboration tools.
 Both MURAL and Miro provide great facilitation tools and templates for common frameworks.
-However, MURAL has a a critical feature, "summon," that allows the facilitator to focus clients on particular areas within the collaborative space.
+However, MURAL has a critical feature, "summon," that allows the facilitator to focus clients on particular areas within the collaborative space.
 If you are facilitating a 40-person virtual workshop, people can, shall I say, wander.
-In order to bring everyone back to the activity at-hand, you can click a button called “summon” which brings everyone's screen back to where you need them to focus.
+In order to bring everyone back to the activity at hand, you can click a button called “summon” which brings everyone's screen back to where you need them to focus.

 Most importantly, MURAL gives consultants an opportunity to apply for a FREE consulting account in order to be part of their network.
 You can have guest accounts as well for when you're working with groups.
 To apply, email MURAL customer service.